agorshkov23/ArgsManager/README.md

 # ArgsManager
-A simple way to parse command line arguments
+A simple way to parse command line arguments.